- Are you a change-maker in your community?

-Then the Volunteer Assembly wants to hear from you!
+This is where the Volunteer Assembly comes into action and we want to hear from you!

 We have tools, skills and human power*

-Please submit your idea via the form below to get a chance to come and pitch it to our next Volunteer Assembly (see dates below).
-If your pitch is successful, volunteers will come together in the coming months to help make it a reality!
+Submit your idea via the form below and get a chance to come and pitch it to our next Volunteer Assembly (see dates below).
+If your pitch is successful, volunteers will help you make it a reality in the coming months!

-*There is also a small budget available for material for the build or snacks for the volunteers or any other relevant items.
+*A small budget is available for materials for the build, snacks for volunteers, or any other relevant items.

 Deadlines and time frame

-We announce the shortlisting usually a week before the actual Volunteer Assembly.
+We will contact the shortlisted projects a week before the Volunteer Assembly.

 How does it work?